 Discovery of Over 40 Ancient Shipwrecks in the Black Sea

-This booklet, called Das Totenschiffin der Südsee, established the date as June 1947 and is often rumored to have been authenticated by a crewman aboard the Silver Star.
-It was also this booklet that mentioned the cargo hold and what might have been stored inside.
-According to this booklet, the cargo holds contained potassium cyanide and nitroglycerin.
+This booklet, called Das Totenschiffin der Südsee, established the date as June 1947.
+Rumors suggest that a crewman aboard the Silver Star authenticated this.
+It was also this booklet that mentioned the cargo hold and what might have been inside.
+According to this booklet, the cargo hold contained potassium cyanide and nitroglycerin.
 If this is actually true, then it could explain why there are no official records anywhere.
-Certainly having these combustible items on a rough sea is tantamount to negligence of the most severe kind.
-It could also explain the subsequent explosion shortly after the salvage attempt was made.
+Certainly having these combustible items on a rough sea is severe negligence.
+It could also explain the subsequent explosion shortly after the salvage attempt.

 Shirō Ishii, Biological Weapons and Unit 731

-There are those who speculated that the ship was actually carrying a far more sinister and altogether more dangerous cargo.
-Biological weapons manufactured by Japanese scientists as the result of insidious experiments that even the Nazi regime would balk at could well have been smuggled out of Japan.
-Known as Unit 731, it was designed to be a secret research and development meant to create the most dangerous chemical and biological weapons to help establish Japanese supremacy.
-Unit 731 was formed sometime in 1932 by a Japanese bacteriologist called Shirō Ishii who conducted terrible experiments during the Second World War.
-Is it feasible that Unit 731 was smuggled on a nondescript merchant vessel with a foreign crew to avoid drawing unwanted attention to what was taking place?
-If so, what went horribly wrong?
+Some speculated that the ship was carrying a far more sinister and dangerous cargo.
+One theory suggests that the Japanese may have smuggled experimental biological weapons manufactured by them.
+Known as Unit 731, the weapon was secret research and development.
+According to this theory, the Japanese aimed to create the most dangerous chemical weapon for their establishment of Japanese supremacy.
+A Japanese bacteriologist named Shirō Ishii conducted terrible experiments during the Second World War.
+He developed Unit 731 sometime in 1932.
+Is it possible that the Japanese smuggled Unit 731 onto a nondescript merchant vessel with a foreign crew because they did not want attention?
+If so, what went wrong?

 Comparisons to the Philadelphia Experiment have been made by some UFOlogists.
-Wraiths have also been blamed for whatever happened aboard the ill-fated ship.
-The unnatural deaths of the entire crew have lent some form of credibility to these and other causes that imagination have conjured up in the last half a century.
-Even undead pirates, like the crew of the fictional Black Pearl, were blamed.
+Some people blamed the paranormal for whatever happened aboard the ill-fated ship.
+The unnatural deaths of the entire crew have lent some form of credibility to these and other causes that imagination has conjured up in the last half a century.
+Even undead pirates, like the crew of the fictional Black Pearl, were suspect.